Refactor-FS-Bootcamp/august-fs-questions/README.md

 <br>
 Here are the steps for this exercise:
 <br>
-1. Fetch the data from the URL.
+1.Fetch the data from the URL.
 You also have to handle converting the JSON response into a JavaScript object in this process.
 (See Response.json() resource link below)
 <br>
-2. Store it in React state.
+2.Store it in React state.
 <br>
-3. Render the data based on the state.
+3.Render the data based on the state.
 <br>
-4. Take note that most APIs return data in the form of JSON.
+4.Take note that most APIs return data in the form of JSON.
 Good thing we already covered JSON in the previous exercise 😄
 <br>
 <br>
 Hints: